zhuuyicheng/CS3103-Assignment4-Group11/README.md

 1. Run `python runner.py` (default duration is 5 seconds, and default packet rate is 20 packets per second)
 2. You can customize the duration and packet rate using the `--duration` and `--rate` arguments respectively.

+## Testing Different Skip Thresholds
+Extensive tests to retrieve performance metrics under different network conditions and different skip thresholds `t` are done using the modified code in branch `metric-testing` where `t` can be specified as a command line argument with flag `--threshold`.

+> Details can be found in `README.md` of branch `metric-testing`

 ## GameNetAPI Specification
 GameNetAPI provides a simplified interface for game networking with reliable and unreliable channels over UDP.